Pet Care Home

 • Venomous: No

-• Temperament: Semi-aggressive - Relative to other tetras, Black Skirts have a tendency to be slightly more aggressive and fin nippers are not uncommon among this species.
+• Temperament: Semi-aggressive – Relative to other tetras, Black Tetras have a tendency to be slightly more aggressive.
+Fin nipping is not uncommon among this species.

 • Compatible with: